-The current procedure for islet transplantation to treat diabetes, commonly known as the "Edmonton Protocol" involves infusing islets directly into a blood vessel (portal vein) of the liver followed by lifelong anti-rejection therapy to help protect the donor islets from being attacked by the host immune system.
+The current procedure for islet transplantation to treat diabetes, commonly known as the "Edmonton Protocol" involves infusing islets directly into a blood vessel (portal vein) of the liver followed by lifelong anti-rejection drug therapy to help protect the donor islets from being attacked by the host immune system.
 Following transplantation, the islets lodge in the microvessels of the liver and the surviving islets react to elevated sugar levels in the blood flowing past and accordingly release insulin into the bloodstream to sometimes maintain normoglycemia.
 This treatment can decrease the incidence of hypoglycemia unawareness in those patients who have the procedure.

 While this therapy has been beneficial there are a number of issues which prevent the Edmonton Protocol from being used widely.
 Principal among these is the need for two to four procedures to achieve glucose control.
-This may be related to an immediate blood-mediated inflammatory response which is thought to destroy a majority of the donor islets following infusion, as they are lodged in small vessels in a flowing stream of blood rather than residing naturally in a tissue matrix surrounded by microvessels.
-There is a limited supply of donor islets and it would be preferable to have a virtually unlimited supply of islets such as might occur with either insulin producing stem cells or xenogeneic islets; however, portal vein delivery of such cells is not practical.
+This may be related to an immediate blood-mediated inflammatory response which is thought to destroy a majority of the donor islets following infusion, as they are lodged in small vessels in a flowing stream of blood and susceptible to inflammatory cells in the blood rather than residing naturally in a tissue matrix surrounded by microvessels similar to other cells in the body.
+The drugs used to inhibit destruction of the donor islets may also damage the islets within the bloodstream.
+Furthermore, there is a limited supply of donor islets and it would be preferable to have a virtually unlimited supply of islets such as might occur with either insulin producing stem cells or xenogeneic islets; however, portal vein delivery of such cells is not practical.
 In addition, there may be liver morbidities that can arise from blocking microvessels with islets as well as portal hypertension that may develop.
 Other issues exist such as an inability to image the islets and the cost of the Edmonton Protocol is high.
-These issues suggest that a better site for islet transplantation is warranted.
+These issues suggest that an improved site for islet transplantation is warranted.